severinbeauvais/CodeChallenge8-repo2/API/seed/README.md

 ## How to Mongo Export

-1. Change to folder to export the files to, eg
+1. Open a BASH shell.
-``cd /c/Users/severin/Desktop/``
+1. Change directories to the folder to export the files to, eg ``cd /c/Users/severin/Desktop/``
 1. Export the 'species' collection:
 ``/c/Program\ Files/MongoDB/Server/3.4/bin/mongoexport -h localhost:27017 -d seism --collection species --out species.json``